-- 1- The APM alerts will be helpful for crew situational awareness about aircraft performance. - 2- The crew will rely on APM alerts only and his situational awareness will depend on it and other unsafe condition from adverse weather effects (icing, wind shear, mountain wave,..) will not be focused any more.
+- 1- The APM alerts will be helpful for crew situational awareness about aircraft performance. - 2- The crew will rely on APM alerts only and his situational awareness will depend on it and other unsafe conditions caused by adverse weather effects (icing, wind shear, mountain wave etc.) will not be focused any more. - 3- As such, any APM alert would have only reconfirmed the aircraft low energy state with an associated time lapse.

-All required action tasks by crew for APM alerts will be recovered if the crew has situational awareness for other aircraft unsafe conditions as result of adverse weather.
-Also APM alerts may have effect on crew awareness to recovery severe condition too.
+All required action tasks by the crew for APM alerts will be recovered if the crew has situational awareness of other aircraft unsafe conditions as a result of adverse weather conditions.
+Also, APM alerts may have an effect on crew awareness of recovering severe conditions too.